phpbb/documentation/development/development/phpstorm.rst

 First you will need to get a copy of phpBB's development repository from GitHub.

-1. Visit the `phpBB repository <https://github.com/phpbb/phpbb>`_ and Fork it to your GitHub account.
+1. Visit the `phpBB repository <https://github.com/phpbb/phpbb>`_ and fork it to your GitHub account.

 2. Clone your new phpBB fork to your computer.